Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

  - If you unplug the Pioreactor, and place the SD card back into your computer, do you see the `local_access_point` file?
 If not, try adding the file again, inserting the SD card in the Pioreactor, and restarting the Pioreactor.

-### I'm on the network, but can't load the Pioreactor UI
+### I'm on the network, but can't load the Pioreactor UI at `http://pioreactor.local`

 Try `http://<your_leaders_hostname>.local`.
 Still not working?
 Try `http://10.42.0.1`)